raedmokdad/talk2data/README.md

 Turn your questions into SQL queries!
 Just ask in plain English and get SQL back.

 > I built this to ask questions about Rossmann store data without writing complex SQL.
-It uses OpenAI's GPT to understand what you want and creates safe SQL queries.
+It understands what you want and creates safe SQL queries.

 ## What it does

 - **Ask in English**: "Show me sales for store 5"
-- **Get SQL back**: The AI writes the SQL for you
+- **Get SQL back**: The system writes the SQL for you
 - **Stay safe**: Validates queries so nothing breaks
-- **Pretty smart**: Uses GPT-4 to understand your question
+- **Pretty smart**: Advanced language processing to understand your question

 ## Quick example